- Urban Planner

 Full Time, Part Time

-Most urban planners work full time during normal business hours, and some may work evenings or weekends to attend meetings with officials, planning commissions, and local groups.
+A career as an urban planner provides full-time work during normal business hours, and some may work evenings or weekends to attend meetings with officials, planning commissions, and local groups.

-In this profession most employers hire a candidate for a permanent role in a company.
+Most employers hire a candidate for a permanent role in a company in the career as an urban planner.
 In the rarest cases some companies hire a candidate at a contractual basis which might be the need of a project or to reduce their costs.

 Presence in Geographical Area